 What is the selphyl procedure?

 The selphyl procedure is a revolutionary alternative to traditional dermal fillers which contain neurotoxins and synthetic ingredients.
-Instead, the selphyl procedure utilizes the platelet rich plasma (PRP) naturally occurring in each patient’s blood to create a platelet rich fibrin matrix that, when injected, stimulates the patient’s own body to produce naturally occurring collagen to smooth wrinkles and fill in hollows.
+Instead, the selphyl procedure utilizes the growth factors naturally occurring in each patient’s blood to create a platelet rich fibrin matrix that, when injected, stimulates the patient’s own body to produce naturally occurring collagen to smooth wrinkles and fill in hollows.
 This procedure repurposes a process that orthopedic doctors have used to speed tissue repair in order to increase the patient’s youthful appearance.

 What is the procedure process for the selphyl procedure?

 Patients who choose this procedure can expect an in-office appointment that takes no more than thirty minutes.
-The doctor will draw a blood sample and spin that sample on a special platelet extracting centrifuge to collect the platelet rich plasma for injection into the patient.
+The doctor will draw a blood sample and spin that sample on a special platelet extracting centrifuge to collect the growth factors for injection into the patient.
 This plasma is then injected much like traditional dermal fillers.

 Who is a candidate for a selphyl procedure?